MatthiasDR96/cutting_line_detection/README.md

 ### Model training

 For model training we use a pretrained ResNet18 model architecture where we keep the feature layers but remove the classification layers.
-We add a new and untrained classification layer with two output neurons, one for prediction $rho*cos(theta)$, and one for predicting $rho*sin(theta)$.
-We train for 50 epochs with a batch size of 16, learning rate of 0.01 and a momentum of 0.9.
+We add a new and untrained classification layer with four output neurons for predicting two points [x1, y1, x2, y2].
+We train for 100 epochs with a batch size of 16, and a learning rate of 0.01.

 Before being fed to the neural network, several augmentations are performed on the images and labels using the Albumentations package.
 Especially resizing to 224x224, normalizing and converting to a tensor are applied.
-The labels are also transformed and encoded in their polar representation of $rho*cos(theta)$ and $rho*sin(theta)$.
-As a loss function, the Root Mean Squared Error is computed for $rho*cos(theta)$ and $rho*sin(theta)$.
+The labels are also transformed using the same transformations.
+As a loss function, a combination of two losses is used: the error between the first predicted point and the middle point of the line lable, and the angle error between the true and predicted line using cosine similarity.

 ### Model validation

 To validate the correctness of the model visually, the software loops over all images in the test dataset and draws the ground truth line and the predicted line.
-Also the RMSE loss is computed.
+Also the total loss is computed.

+### Notebooks

+All notebooks can be accessed via: https://matthiasdr96.github.io/cutting_line_detection/intro.html